-Free available chlorine residual is maintained out the clearwell and into the distribution system for secondary disinfection purposes to reduce the potential for microbial re-growth within the distribution system, and in accordance with section 1- 2(2)4 of Schedule 1, O.Reg.170/03.
+Free available chlorine residual is maintained out of the clearwell and into the distribution system for secondary disinfection purposes to reduce the potential for microbial re-growth within the distribution system, and in accordance with section 1- 2(2)4 of Schedule 1, O.Reg.170/03.
+During the inspection review period, the lowest reported free chlorine residual in the distribution system was 0.46 mg/L, exceeding the minimum secondary disinfection chlorine residual limit of 0.05 mg/L for treatment equipment which provides chlorination.

-• The primary disinfection equipment was equipped with alarms or shut-off mechanisms that satisfied the standards described in Section 1-6 (1) of Schedule 1 of Ontario Regulation 170/03.
+- Where an activity has occurred that could introduce contamination, all parts of the drinking water system were disinfected in accordance with Schedule B, Condition 2.3 of the Drinking Water Works Permit. - The primary disinfection equipment was equipped with alarms or shut-off mechanisms that satisfied the standards described in Section 1-6 (1) of Schedule 1 of Ontario Regulation 170/03.

 The drinking water system has both UV and chlorination as primary disinfection.
 Both types of primary treatment have alarms and lockouts.
-All alarms or lockouts are documented on the SCADA system and in logbooks.
-When critical alarm values have been triggered well pumps are shut down so improperly disinfected water isn't directed into the clear well.
+All alarms or lockouts are documented on the Supervisory Control and Data Acquisition system (SCADA) and in logbooks.
+When critical alarm values have been triggered well pumps are shut down so improperly disinfected water is not directed into the clear well.